nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Fonts, when present, must be stored in a folder named _fonts_ and placed at the same level relative to the package document.

-## Javascript
+## JavaScript

 Javascript files requested by the Ordering Agency are required to be stored in a folder named _javascript_ and placed on the same level relative to the package document.

-The `<script>` element is required to be applied to the relevant content documents.
+The [^script^] element is required to be applied to the relevant content documents.

-Suppliers must not include javascript files in the EPUB unless specifically instructed to do so by the Ordering Agency.
+Suppliers must not include JavaScript files in the EPUB package unless specifically instructed to do so by the Ordering Agency.

 ## Validation